 Average Cost for NEMT Insurance

 What is the average cost for NEMT insurance?
 Of course, we will try answer the question for everyone but there are many factors that go into it.
-The easiest answer is somewhere between $2000-$12,000 per year per vehicle.
+The easiest answer is between $2000-$12,000 per year per vehicle.
 Now, for the hard part of getting the correct pricing for your company.
-Next, there are 9 categories that cause your non emergency medical transportation insurance to be lower or on the higher end of the spectrum.
+Next, 9 categories cause your non-emergency medical transportation insurance to be lower or on the higher end of the spectrum.

 Factors affecting your average cost for NEMT Insurance